 Once you’re confident of your cycling ability, why not consider cycling to work for all or part of your journey?

 Cycling to work is a great way for you to get fit and healthy.
 Ask your employer if they are signed up to the Cycle to Work Guarantee.
 This is a voluntary initiative from the Department for Transport, challenging businesses to become cycle friendly employers by making it easy for staff to cycle to and from work.

-And if you haven't got a bike ask your employer if they have a 'Cycle to Work Scheme' in place.
+If you have not got a bike ask your employer if they have a cycle to work scheme' in place.
 Businesses can sign up to the scheme and offer their employees the opportunity to spread the cost of getting a bike and accessories over a set period as a tax-exempt benefit.